6170-fa14/6.170-guides/Install.md

       <script language="text/javascript">alert("It worked!")</script>
     </body></html>

 Many of you may be unfamiliar with the JavaScript debugging tools provided by modern web browsers.
-We recommend the tools within Chrome and Firefox in particular.
+We recommend the tools [for Chrome](https://developer.chrome.com/devtools) and [for Firefox](https://getfirebug.com) in particular.

 **Need to decide what else to say here.
 I'm not an expert on JavaScript debugging in either browser.**